Louis H. Schiff: Early life and education

 Louis H. Schiff was born on June 3, 1955, in Brooklyn, New York, to Sally and Melvin Schiff.
 He grew up a New York Mets fan, attending their 1968 home opener at Shea Stadium, and going to games unsupervised on the Long Island Rail Road.
 Raised in North Bellmore, New York, he attended Sawmill Road School, Jerusalem Avenue Junior High School, and Wellington C. Mepham High School.
 In 1972, his family relocated to South Florida, and he graduated from North Miami Beach Senior High School in 1973, part of its inaugural class.

 Schiff earned a Bachelor of Science in journalism from the University of Florida in 1977 and a Juris Doctor from Hamline University School of Law in 1980.
-During college, he interned with the New York Yankees’ Class A farm club in Fort Lauderdale, Florida, serving as public relations director and occasional official scorer.
+During college, he interned with the New York Yankees’ Class A farm club in Fort Lauderdale, Florida, serving as public relations director.
 He declined a public relations job offer from Yankees owner George Steinbrenner to pursue law school at his parents’ urging.